winft/theseus-ship/CONTRIBUTING.md

          }
      });

-In any case you should be now able to start KWinFT directly in the SSH session with:
+In any case you should be now able to start Theseus' Ship directly in the SSH session with:

     dbus-run-session kwin_wayland --xwayland --exit-with-session konsole